LiliaKa/TeamAgile/README.md

 | **Sub-Total** | | | | **450 NZ$** |
 | **TOTAL** | | | | **11,527 NZ$** |
 | --- | --- | --- | --- | --- | --- |

-**Note: please make sure you fill all information related to your project above and convert everything to readme.md (GitHub)**